Explore the World of Honeybees

 Why do honeybees dance?
 How do bees carry pollen?
-Answer these questions and more as you explore the world of honeybees with these hands-on activities.
+Answer these questions and more as you partake in the following hands-on activities.

 - Grades: PreK–K